champa720/basecamp/mkdocs/v2/docs/Learning-Experience-Design/INTE-5680/2021-02-07-record-a-podcast.md

     URL: https://soundcloud.com/champa720/pantone-a-color-company
 ---

-## Assignment
+??? quote "Assignment"
     Now it's time to create your own 5-10 minute audio "podcast" episode.

     Topic: "A Color" - Record a 5-10 minute audio podcast about a color.
 This topic is vague on purpose.
 Think about your content delivery since you are going to talk about something that is typically visual.
 A technique, popular during the golden age of radio, called "theatre of the mind" uses audio to paint a picture in the listeners head.
 Ultimately be creative and have fun.
 Projects under or over the assigned time limit will be subject to point deductions.

-***

 <iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/981181336&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe>